DataDog/dd-agent-comp-experiments/doc/conventions.md

 This may be related to resource exhaustion, user misconfiguration, or an issue in the environment.
 Many components can't fail (or at least, we can't yet imagine how they would fail); these do not need to report to the `comp/core/health` component.

+## Binary and App Common Support

+(This support needs more development)

+Most apps can include `cmd/common.SharedOptions(..)` in their `fx.App` to provide common component bundles and their parameters.
+This takes a `oneShot` argument which distinguishes one-shot apps like `agent flare` from long-running apps like `trace-agent run`.

+One-shot apps can use `common.OneShot` to run a function and shut down the app when it completes.
+Long-running apps can use `common.RunApp`, which takes care to return an error on failure, rather than calling `os.Exit` as Fx's `app.Run` does.

 ## Non-Component Code

 Code that does not directly implement a component, but provides supporting functionality or ["plain old data"](https://en.wikipedia.org/wiki/Passive_data_structure) structures, should be in `pkg/`.